Christmas Cookie Spectacular: A Sweet and Sparkly Guide

 Ooo la la!
 Unique Christmas cookies to steal the show

 Embrace the spirit of the holiday season while strutting your cookie stuff with these foodie-forward recipes.
-Coconut snowmen, red and green ombré fades, edible gear for snow day fun, funky 80s holiday sparkle, and snowball cookies with a surprise inside are but some of the treats that await you below.
+Coconut snowmen, rainbow stripes, edible gear for snow day fun, funky 80s holiday sparkle, and snowball cookies with a surprise inside are but some of the treats that await you below.

-Store-bought sugar cookie dough gives you a jump-start on making these adorable cookies.
+For this sugar cookie recipe, store-bought sugar cookie dough gives you a jump-start on making the adorable cookies.
 Once they're baked, add a quick lemon icing plus coconut or sparkling sugar, pretzels, and candy to create snowmen or women.

 Here's another one that adds some bling to store-bought sugar cookie dough.
 Fill cookie cutouts with smashed candies like Lifesavers, and watch them bake into transparent beauty!
 Be sure to use nonstick baking mats like Silpat, or parchment paper to prevent sticking.